Free Your Mind and Your Addiction Will Follow

 Mr. Big Stuff

-One of the most familiar commandments of domination culture is “Thou Shalt Shop.”
+One of the most familiar commandments of domination culture in the modern era is “Thou Shalt Shop.”
 To stuff your feelings and “buy into” society means to buy stuff.
 For most of us, that means working to earn the money to do so.
 Even having the money is not enough because we are taught that happiness also comes from status, power, etc. Since these things don’t meet our real needs, we continue in the rat race, the hamster wheel.
 We work harder and harder to get what we don’t really need while most of our basic needs go unmet.
 You can never get enough of what you don’t really need.

 When needs go unmet, we feel pain.
 They create “noise in the system.”
 Our culture teaches us to block it out.
 We “shoot the messenger” by killing the pain with painkillers, or we distract ourselves with addictive behaviors.
 These two approaches correspond to fight and flight, respectively.
 We may even blame others for causing our feelings, a result of being ruled by outside forces, of externalizing control.